Bioconductor/GoogleGenomics/README.md

 ```

 Both `reads` and `alignments` are exported as global variables so that you
-can use other bioconductor tools to modify the data as you wish.
+can use other <a href="http://www.bioconductor.org/">Bioconductor</a>
+tools to modify the data as you wish.